-We need to ensure that we are "READY FOR RECOVERY", when we get back to the "NEW NORMAL" after COVID-19.
+We need to ensure that we are "READY FOR RECOVERY", when we get back to the "NEW NORMAL".
 Let us enhance cooperation, collaboration and community spirit.

 For this we need to make IEEE broader so that IEEE is more relevant to the work our members do regardless where they work.